-Keep in mind that only a verified CNA training program must offer a hands-on clinical training component in addition to an online classroom option.
+Keep in mind that a verified CNA program must offer a hands-on clinical training component in addition to an online classroom option.
 Be aware, there is a lot of confusing information about online courses across the web, and some CNA online classes may not complete all of the requirements necessary to prepare students for their certification.
-Be sure to do your due diligence before signing up for any cna course to make sure they meet your state’s requirements to work as a certified nursing assistant.
+Be sure to do your due diligence before signing up for any CNA course to make sure they meet your state’s requirements to work as a certified nursing assistant.

 Where Can I Find High-Quality Online CNA Programs?